Rafael Casal

 Rafael Santiago Casal (born August 8, 1985) is an American writer, rapper, producer, director, actor, musician, and showrunner originally from the San Francisco Bay Area.

 Early life

 Casal grew up in Berkeley and Oakland, California.
 He was expelled from Berkeley High School after two years but earned his diploma through an alternative independent study program.
-Casal later designed and served as creative director of the University of Wisconsin-Madison’s First Wave Spoken Word and Hip Hop Arts Program while earning a sociology degree at night.
+Casal later designed and served as creative director of the University of Wisconsin-Madison's First Wave Spoken Word and Hip Hop Arts Program while earning a sociology degree at night.

-Casal has Irish ancestry on his mother's side, and Spanish and Cuban on his father's side.
+Casal has Irish ancestry on his mother's side and Spanish ancestry on his Cuban father's side.

 Career

 Poetry

 At 18, Casal appeared on 3 seasons of HBO's Def Poetry Jam while touring, performing, and teaching nationwide with YouthSpeaks.
 He is a two-time Brave New Voice Poetry Slam Festival champion.

 Music

 Casal has released several mixtapes online, including As Good As Your Word (2008), Monster (2009), and Mean Ones (2012).
 He also collaborated with best friend Daveed Diggs and Chinaka Hodge to release The Getback Mixtape, vol. 1 (2007) and The BAY BOY Mixtape (2010) as the Getback Productions Crew.

 In 2018, Casal and Diggs released the Collin and Miles EPs to accompany their film Blindspotting.